C2.3 Identify and use equivalent relationships for whole numbers up to 1000, in various contexts.

 Skills Related to Situations of Equivalence

-In the primary grades, students develop the ability to recognize, explain, create, restore, and maintain equivalence through the application of strategies and models such as 10 frames and the number line.
-These skills are to be developed each grade using progressively larger numbers, consistent with curriculum requirements.
+In the primary grades, students develop the ability to recognize, explain, create, restore, and maintain equivalence through the application of strategies and models such as ten frames and the number line.
+These skills are developed at each grade level, using progressively larger numbers in alignment with curriculum requirements.

 At first, situations of equality and inequality are explored primarily orally and with the help of concrete materials.
 Later, students are gradually introduced to symbolic representation.
 However, the use of concrete materials remains just as important and must be used in conjunction with the more abstract representations.